Xilinx/fpga24_routing_contest/docs/details.md

 Additionally a tool to compute this Critical-Path Wirelength, called `wa.py` is supplied in the [GitHub repository](https://github.com/Xilinx/fpga24_routing_contest/tree/master/wirelength_analyzer).

-Finally, all scoring components – legality of routing solution, wall-clock router runtime, critical-path wirelength (plus more) will be combined under a to-be-determined formula to produce the final score.
+Finally, all scoring components – legality of routing solution, wall-clock router runtime, and critical-path wirelength will be combined to produce a per-benchmark score.
+These scores will be used to rank each team and averaged to determine the overall winners of the contest.
+The exact scoring formula and ranking algorithm is described in detail on the [Scoring Criteria](score.html) webpage.

 ## Getting Started